fltk/fltk/README.Wayland.txt

 it's currently not possible for an app to be notified of changes to the content of the system clipboard, that is, Fl::add_clipboard_notify() has no effect.

-* With GTK-style window titlebars, narrow windows are silently forced to be wide enough for the titlebar to display window buttons and a few letters of the title.
+* Narrow windows with a titlebar are silently forced to be wide enough for the titlebar to display window buttons and a few letters of the title.

-* The library should support multi-display configurations in principle, but has not been tested in that situation.

 * Text input methods have been tested without any understanding of the writing systems, so feedback on this subject would be helpful.